 The National Bravery Awards were established in 1947 to provide suitable recognition by the State of deeds of bravery.
 Deeds of Bravery Awards are given to people from all walks of life and all sections of society who have saved a human life involving personal risk to them.

 The Council who adjudicates on who should receive an award is called Comhairle na Míre Gaile.
-It is chaired by the Ceann Comhairle and includes the Cathaoirleach of Seanad Éireann, the Chairman of the Irish Red Cross, the Lord Mayor of Dublin, the Lord Mayor of Cork, the President of the Association of City and County Councils and the Garda Commissioner.
+It is chaired by the Ceann Comhairle and includes the Cathaoirleach of Seanad Éireann, the Chairman of the Irish Red Cross, the Lord Mayor of Dublin, the Lord Mayor of Cork, the President of the Association of Irish Local Government.

 Current Council members